shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/set-test-mode-for-ios.md

 ---
-Title : Set Test Mode for iOS
+title : Set Test Mode for iOS
-Description : ## Overview
-An API is introduced in Xandr mobile SDK to set the mode of execution of AdRequests as test mode for debugging or testing purpose.
-By default, the mode of execution of AdRequests is set
+description : An API is introduced in Xandr mobile SDK to set the mode of execution of AdRequests as test mode for debugging or testing purpose.
 ---

-# Set Test Mode for iOS
+# Set test mode for iOS

+Here is an overview on setting test mode for IOS.

 ## Overview